pivotal/docs-tap/namespace-provisioner/customize-installation.md

   **<a id ='git-add-resources'></a>Add additional resources to your namespace from your GitOps repo**

-    - additional_sources is an array of locations of your Git repositories which contain Platform Operator templated resources to be created on the provisioned namespaces, in addition to the default resources that are shipped with Tanzu Application Platform.
+    - `additional_sources` is an array of locations of your Git repositories which contain Platform Operator templated resources to be created on the provisioned namespaces, in addition to the default resources that are shipped with Tanzu Application Platform.
-    - See the fetch section of the kapp controller App specification section for the format.
+    - See the "fetch" section of the  [kapp controller App](https://carvel.dev/kapp-controller/docs/v0.43.2/app-spec/) specification  for the format.
 Only the Git type fetch is supported.
-    - additional_sources[].git can have secretRef specified for providing auth details for connecting to a private git repository see [Git Authentication for Private repository](use-case3.md) for more details.
-It accepts name, namespace of the secrets and create_export parameters as shown in the example below.
+    - `additional_sources[].git` can have secretRef specified for providing authentication details for connecting to a private Git repository.
+See [Git Authentication for Private repository](use-case3.md) for more details.
+The following paramaeters are available:

-       - name: Name of the secret to be imported to use as valuesFrom in kapp.
+       - `name`: Name of the secret to be imported to use as valuesFrom in kapp.
-       - namespace: Namespace where the secret exists.
+       - `namespace`: Namespace where the secret exists.
-       - create_export:  Boolean flag to decide creation of a SecretExport resource in the namespace mentioned above.
-Default value is false.
-If the secret is already exported, ensure that it is exported for tap-namespace-provisioning namespace.
+       - `create_export`: Boolean flag to decide creation of a SecretExport resource in the namespace.
+The default value is false.
+If the secret is already exported, ensure that it is exported for the `tap-namespace-provisioning` namespace.
-   - path must start with the prefix _ytt_lib/.
+   - `path` must start with the prefix `_ytt_lib/`.
 Namespace Provisioner mounts all the additional sources as a ytt library so it can expand the manifests in the additional sources for all managed namespaces using the logic in the expansion template.
-The path after the _ytt_lib prefix can be any string value and must be unique across all additional sources.
+The path after the `_ytt_lib` prefix can be any string value and must be unique across all additional sources.

   Sample TAP values configuration: